alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 You have to pay these fees again if you renew your application the next year.

 You won’t have to pay if APHA only authorises you to make supplier documents.

-###Creating a standard passport

-You can make this in different formats.

-If you use a label or sticker you have to make one for each plant of the same kind, grown by the same producer and going to the same place.

-You can also create a single delivery note for the whole consignment (including plants which don’t need a passport).

-In all cases label them ‘EU Plant Passport’ and include:

-* ”‘UK” and “EW” (this is the code for APHA)
-*  your unique APHA registration number and an individual serial, week, batch or invoice number
-*  the botanical name of the plant or plants
-*  the quantity
-*  the letters ‘ZP’ and a protected zone code when you’re moving plants in these places
-*  the country of origin of the consignment, if it’s originally come from a non-EU country

-### Replacement plant passports

-You need replacement passport if you split a consignment of plants which already have a passport, it must include all standard passport details and:

-* the letters 'RP' - for replacement passport
-* the registration number of the original supplier

-[Question for SME: Do we need to add that the original supplier might be them?]

-^If you don't want to share supplier details you can put your own code on the passport and record the supplier number in case APHA ask.^

-###Creating a supplier document

-If you want to create a supplier document you can follow the same process but add:

-* “EU Quality”
-*  the date you make it
-*  your company name
-*  the variety name for ‘rootstocks’ (part of a plant used to grow another)
-*  the designation - if there’s no variety name
-* the name of the plant group your goods belong to

-If you’re moving a mix of plants that need passports and supplier documents just add “EU Label” to the existing the passport.

-###Keeping records

-You must keep all plant passports that you issue for 1 year so that APHA can investigate any pest or disease outbreaks.

-You don’t have to keep supplier documents, unless part of them forms the plant passport.

 ###Outside the EU
 {:#plants-outside-EU}